The Fullest Ving Tsun Experience

 In this course, due to the constraints of distance learning, the default grading is an informal one.
-At the end of each lesson, if you wish to have a certificate and a sash you can either schedule a conference call with sifu Wayne or send in one video displaying your skills for each step.
+At the end of each level, if you wish to have a certificate and a sash you can either schedule a conference call with sifu Wayne or send in one video displaying your skills for each step.

 Sifu Wayne will give each step a pass or a "Not yet - needs a bit more improvement" score.
 If you get 7 or more passes, you can purchase a sash and/or certificate from sifu Wayne's website.

 This is a more rigorous standard of grading for those who want to take on more challenge.
 With this grading, you will be scored according to the Wai's Kung Fu Grading Rubric - and held to the same standards as local students.
 You will receive a PDF report of your score so you know exactly what you need to work on.